Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 increasingly important to avoid scale and complexity from overwhelming your research processes.
-In particular, when you deal with data that get frequently updated, with changes made by different people, you will frequently want to use database management systems (DBMSs) instead of maintaining data in single text files or within siloed statistical packages such as SAS, SPSS, Stata, and R. Indeed, we go so far as to say: if you take away *just one thing* from this book, it should be this: *Use a database!*
+In particular, when you deal with data that get frequently updated, with changes made by different people, you will want to use database management systems (DBMSs) instead of maintaining data in text files or within siloed statistical packages such as SAS, SPSS, Stata, and R. Indeed, we go so far as to say: if you take away *just one thing* from this book, it should be this: *Use a database!*

-As we explain in this chapter, DBMSs provide an environment that greatly simplifies data management.
+As we explain in this chapter, DBMSs greatly simplify data management.
 They require a little bit of effort to set up, but are worth it.
 They permit large amounts of data to be organized in multiple ways that allow for efficient and rapid exploration via query languages; durable and